 Action Taken in Response to Genuine Position Refusal for Marketing Specialist

-My office re-lodged the Nomination with submissions including the fact that the business required a Marketing Specialist to help with business expansion, and the need for a manager to manage marketing strategies in a fast changing and competitive real estate market.
+My office re-lodged the Nomination with submissions.
+We included the fact that the business required a Marketing Specialist to help with business expansion.
+And the need for a manager to manage marketing strategies in a fast-changing and competitive real estate market.

-Examples of marketing research activities and several marketing proposals compiled by X were also submitted.
+X also submitted examples of marketing research activities and several marketing proposals compiled by X.

-The second 457 Nomination Application for the occupation of Marketing Specialist was approved.
+The DIBP approved the second 457 Nomination Application for the occupation of Marketing Specialist.